This article was last updated by Digital Trends staff writer Nick Woodard on 3/25/2020.

 Like the Fire TV Cube, the Ultra sports an Ethernet port to help improve connection speeds and even adds a MicroSD card slot to store even more apps or work as a source for pictures and video.
 It also has a USB port, so you can view content from any compatible device.
 The box also features a “lost remote” button that will trigger a tone from the remote (even though we all know it’s under the couch).
 The remote has both a headphone jack for private listening and dedicated power/volume buttons that can control TV volume, depending upon the model.

-New for 2019, the remote now has two customizable shortcut buttons that are a snap to program: Simply speak a voice command while holding the microphone button, then hold the shortcut button until you hear a beep.
+The remote has two customizable shortcut buttons that are a snap to program: Simply speak a voice command while holding the microphone button, then hold the shortcut button until you hear a beep.
 The Ultra is compatible with Alexa and Google Assistant-powered smart speakers, and Roku’s Featured Free menu option makes finding free content to watch incredibly easy.

 Night Listening mode automatically adjusts volume scene-by-scene to avoid waking up the kids, and the included JBL headphones should offer better sound for headphone playback as well.
 As you probably already surmised from our look at the Streaming Stick+, we love the Roku OS.
 From the biggest library of apps (aka “Roku channels”) to incredible cross-channel search functionality, there is no digital ecosystem that competes.